WNKY: Analog-to-digital transition

 On June 12, 2009, WNKY turned off its analog transmitter in compliance with the FCC-mandated digital TV transition of 2009.
 The station's digital signal remained on its pre-transition channel assignment, UHF channel 16, using virtual channel 40.
 WNKY was the last station within the Bowling Green market to make the transition.

 Spectrum reallocation

-After the FCC's 2016 spectrum auction, WNKY filed for a construction permit for its digital subchannel to relocate to UHF channel 24.
+After the FCC's 2016 spectrum auction, WNKY filed for a construction permit for its digital signal to relocate to UHF channel 24.
 WNKY changed to its current frequency at 12:01 a.m. on October 18, 2019.